 She is predeceased by her parents, her sister and her husband and is survived by her children, Jeffrey Glyn Bennett and Bonnie Bennett Dixon (David) and her grandchildren, Megan Bennett Walters (Doug), Bennett Asbury Dixon (Hannah), Brooks Raffield Dixon (Alyson), Augusta Dixon Pomazal (Ivey), Austin Clayton Bennett (fiancée, Sierra Ellifritt), Alexander Glyn Bennett, and George Cameron Dixon (fiancée, Anna Larson Brady).
 Also survived by great grandchildren, Mosey Marie Dixon, Harvey Elizabeth Dixon, Georgia Mae Dixon, Bennett Asbury Dixon, Jr (Tuck) and Amos Raffield Dixon.
+She is also survived by her niece Ashley Deal Fenton (Rick).

 In lieu of flowers, memorial contributions can be made to First Baptist Church of Clemson, 397 College Avenue, Clemson, SC 29631 or Clemson Community Care, P.O.
 Box 271, Clemson, SC 29633.